 No charges have been filed against Briggs, but the letter to parents states he was terminated after a review by the school's independent review board.

-Fifty-three-year-old Tod Barnard has been charged with two counts of second degree child molestation and two counts of third degree assault after an 11-year-old student said he had groped her chest.
+Tod Barnard, 53, has been charged with two counts of second degree child molestation and two counts of third degree assault after an 11-year-old student said he had groped her chest.

 "That can't happen if the Catholic church, this diocese, or any entity or institution is not transparent about the individuals who are working for them," Durocher said.

 He feels there's a lack of transparency and accountability in this case because he said parents weren't notified right away.
 Valenti says that's just not true.

 "This case is a good example of parents and school officials looking for those signs and identifying them and rooting out that abuse, so that we could address it, and it was addressed immediately," she said.

 The ombudsmen said the families involved are justifiably concerned.

 "They are shaken up by this, any time there is an allegation in a community that a community member has sexually abused a child, it's really hard, and it's really difficult for the family, and I think it's really scary, and so I imagine that the families are shaken up and that it's going to take a strong pastoral response from the church and from the school to help them work through it," she added.